 Hypoxemia is a low level of oxygen in the blood.
-It decreases the amount of oxygen that reaches organs like the heart, kidney, and brain.
+It lowers the amount of oxygen that reaches organs like the heart, kidney, and brain.
 It can be mild or severe.
 When severe it can affect heart and brain function.

 Hypoxemia may be caused by:

-Problems getting oxygen into the lungs such asthma
+Problems getting oxygen into the lungs—such as with asthma

-Trouble moving oxygen from the lungs to the blood – can happen with lung damage or disease
+Trouble moving oxygen from the lungs to the blood—such as with lung damage or disease

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.